gitsbug/bvg-augenblicke/README.md

 # Objective: Berlin Flirt Cartography #

-Imaging riding a subway and spotting a person that you would like to meet but did not get the chance to talk to.
+Imaging riding a subway and spotting a person that you fall into, would like to meet, but did not get the chance to talk to.
 Imaging a web site where such moments (called Augenblicke in the text below), can be publicly posted, hoping that the spotted person will read the post and get in touch with the poster.

 Such a service is provided by the [Berliner Verkehrsbetriebe](http://www.bvg.de/) (BVG), which is the main public transportation operator in Berlin.
 The Augenblicke can be browsed [here](https://www.bvg.de/index.php/de/9460/name/Alle+Augenblicke.html).

-This project aims to analyse the Augenblicke data in order to get an idea of the flirt life in Berlin.
+This project aims to analyze the Augenblicke data in order to get an idea of the flirt life in Berlin.
 All the code to download the data from the web (scraper) and to perform the data analysis is provided.
 Have fun exploring big city life :-)

 For using the provided data analysis code, you will need [GNU R](http://www.r-project.org/).
 If you don't like using R, please feel free to use the program of your choice to perform the data analysis.
 The scraper outputs a data file in [JSON](http://en.wikipedia.org/wiki/JSON) format, but can be set to write CSV output.
 All commonly used programs should be able to parse one of these formats.